RENCI-NRIG/orca5/docker/README.md

 mvn clean package -Pdocker
 ```

+## ORCA configuration files
+Sample ORCA configuration files for emulation are stored in a private repo: [exogeni-emulation-config](https://github.com/RENCI-NRIG/exogeni-emulation-config)

+The run script (below) assumes these files are saved in `/opt/orca-oracle_1.8`

 ## Running the Docker images
 Four runnable Docker images will be created.
 Use this script to start them all:
 ```